TrafficGuard/sophia/docs/docs/functions.md

-# LLM Function calling
+# LLM Function schemas

-Nous provides an automated way to create LLM functions schemas, avoiding the duplicate work of creating a function schema separate from the code implementation.
+Nous provides an automated way to create LLM function schemas, avoiding the duplicate work of creating a function schema separate from the code implementation.

 The *ts-morph* package is used to parse the source code at build-time/runtime to generate the schemas.

 ## Defining functions

-The following is an example of a class which exposes class methods as callable functions by the LLM agents.
+The following is an example of a class which exposes class methods as callable functions to the LLM agents.

 ```typescript
 import { func, funcClass } from '#functionSchema/functions';